-Students in grades 9-12 who are continuously accountable in the NYC public school system from October 31, 2023, through June 30, 2024, are attributed to the last diploma-granting school responsible as of June 30, 2024.
+Students in grades 9-12 who are continuously accountable in the NYC public school system from October 31, 2023, through June 30, 2024, are attributed to the last diploma-granting school responsible as of October 31, 2023.
 We use that date to attribute students because it is tied to funding and there are yearly procedures in place to ensure the accuracy of the register on that date.

-A student is considered continuously accountable for the year if the student is accountable to one or more NYC public schools or programs every day from October 31 through June 30.
+A student is considered continuously accountable for the year if the student is accountable to one or more NYC public schools or programs on every day from October 31 through June 30.
 Students who receive a cohort-removing discharge during the period are non-accountable for the year.
 Students who enter the NYC public school system for the first time or who return from a cohort-removing discharge during the period are also non-accountable.

 Students who graduate mid-year remain accountable for the remainder of that school year only.
 Students who are discharged with anything other than a cohort-removing discharge or graduation are considered dropped out.
-Dropped-out students remain accountable for one year, or until the end of their sixth year of high school, whichever comes first.
-Students in non-diploma granting programs, such as a Young Adult Borough Center (YABC), high school equivalency diploma (formerly the GED), home/hospital instruction, or programs for incarcerated students, are also accountable through the end of the sixth year of high school.
-Dropped-out students and students in non-diploma granting programs are accountable for the same time period as active students.
+Dropped-out students are accountable in the Progress Toward Graduation metrics through the end of the fourth year of high school.
+Students in non-diploma granting programs, such as Young Adult Borough Center (YABC), high school equivalency diploma (formerly the GED), home/hospital instruction, or programs for incarcerated students, are also accountable through the end of the fourth year of high school.
+Dropped-out students and students in non-diploma granting programs become non-accountable in the Progress Toward Graduation metrics starting in year five of high school.